 Google ads not only offers you the opportunity to build search text-based ads campaigns to display on their SERPS.
 But you also have the option to choose from their Display network, Shopping results, YouTube video ads, Gmail and Dynamic search ads.
 All of which are unique and have their own advantages to promote your business, product and services.

 Money to Burn

 I have come across many poorly set up and managed Google AdWords accounts, which have been happily burning money unchecked.
-I can’t express enough the need for anyone venturing into setting up the own campaigns with no previous experience, to make sure they at least understand the basics before endeavouring to making their campaigns live.
+I can’t express enough the need for anyone venturing into setting up the own campaigns with no previous experience, to make sure they at least understand the basics before endeavouring to make their campaigns live.

-If you’re completely baffled by PPC marketing or confused by the AdWords interface, then you’re maybe better paying for a PPC management service – someone like myself to manage or at least set up the account for you… in the long run you could save yourself a heap of cash.
+If you’re completely baffled by PPC marketing or confused by the AdWords interface, then you’re maybe better paying for a PPC management service – someone like myself to manage or at least set up the account for you… in the long run, you could save yourself a heap of cash.